 If someone is having a flight, then you can wish them a good flight.
 There are a couple of different ways of saying this, but I like this one.
 It means ‘to arrive by plane well’.

 What to do next?

 If you’re learning Russian, I recommend you pick 1 formal and 1 informal way of saying goodbye.
-Since these expressions are all so common, you will hear them plenty of times when having conversations with Russians.
+Since these expressions are all common ways to say goodbye in Russian, you will hear them plenty of times when having conversations with Russians.

 P.S.
 Do you want to speak Russian so well that you get mistaken for a native speaker?
 My program teaches you to speak Russian in just 30 days with 1 hour per day of practice.
 Get more information about the program here.